Measurement

 Actionable Metric Examples

-1. CAC Payback Period indicates sustainable acquisition spend, which is controllable via marketing spend adjustments.
+1. CAC Payback Period - Track this to monitor sustainable acquisition spend, which you can control through sales and marketing efforts adjustments.

-2. Burn Multiple flags capital-efficient growth (e.g., $1M net new ARR per $1.5M burned), which can be influenced by revenue activities.
+2. Burn Multiple - Use this to flag capital-efficient growth (e.g., $1M net new ARR per $1.5M burned), which you can influence through revenue activities.

-3. Feature Adoption Scores identify underused product areas needing UX improvements, which product and engineering teams can change directly.
+3. Feature Adoption Scores - Monitor these to identify underused product areas where your product and engineering teams can make UX improvements.

 Case Study: Zendesk’s Customer Satisfaction Metric